brucepro/Memoir/README.md

 # Memoir+: Enhanced Persona Extension for Text Generation Web UI

+Important: I recommend you go to the qdrant dashboard: http://localhost:6333/dashboard and create and download a snapshot of your agents vector store.
+This will allow you to restore in case something happens where the docker zaps it.
+Next release has a few features to fix this, but good to have the backup.

 ## Introduction

 Memoir is an AI-powered plugin designed to enrich your existing AI companions within the Text Generation Web UI.
 With advanced memory capabilities and emotional intelligence, Memoir transforms your interactions with AI into a more nuanced and human-like experience.